 Whether you offer time off or need to process direct deposit, staying on top of legal holidays is a must.
 And when it comes to Juneteenth, you need to keep updated with the latest federal and state holiday status changes.
-So, what is Juneteenth, and is it a legal holiday?
+So, is Juneteenth a holiday?

 Get out your reading glasses.
 It’s time to talk about Juneteenth.